Key takeaways

 - 2 are “multi-part” questions (more in-depth problems)

-Each FRQ is worth 9 points, totaling 54 raw points.
+Each FRQ is worth 9 points, in total 54 raw points.
 However, these responses are hand-graded and require well-organized reasoning and use of proper mathematical notation.

 What Is a Good Score on the AP Calculus AB Exam?